- Home

 It was a peaceful morning.
 I was flying to Chicago for a business trip, so I had eagerly anticipated the arrival of September 11, 2001.

-As I looked out the airplane window over the patchwork of farms in America’s heartland I had no conception of the horror that my fellow countrymen were facing at that very moment.
+As I looked out the airplane window over the patchwork of farms in America’s heartland, I had no conception of the horror that my fellow countrymen were facing at that very moment.
 When American Airlines Flight 11 hit the north tower of the World Trade Center at 8:45 a.m.
 I was chatting with my boss who was flying with me.
 When United Airlines Flight 175 slammed into the south tower at 500 miles an hour at 9:03 a.m.
 I was marveling at the beautiful farmland below us.
 American Airlines Flight 77 crashed into the Pentagon at 9:40 a.m. as we began our descent into Chicago.

-How Have We Changed
+How Have We Changed?

-Like the attack on Pearl Harbor, the 9/11 terrorist attack reminded Americans that we can no longer hide behind two mighty oceans.
+Like the attack on Pearl Harbor, the 9/11 terrorist attack reminded Americans that we can no longer hide between two mighty oceans.
 During the frightening days immediately after 9/11, the leaders of the Bush administration analyzed the ongoing threat to America from Jihadist terrorism.
 In what became known as “the one percent doctrine,” Vice President Dick Cheney declared, “If there’s a 1% chance that Pakistani scientists are helping al-Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response.
 It’s not about our analysis … it’s about our response.”

 This effort has been both praised and condemned by people around the world.
-Some see these operations as American police actions, protecting the world from terror, while others see it as American aggression or colonialism, imposing western ideology on the world.
+Some see these operations as American police actions, protecting the world from terror while others see it as American aggression or colonialism, imposing western ideology on the world.

 On the Home Front

-Like in the days of Vietnam, today we seem to have the “hawks” who believe the War on Terror is necessary to prevent another massive terror attack.
-Their philosophy is that it is better to fight them “over there” than to have them attacking us here.
+Like in the days of Vietnam, today we seem to have the hawks who believe the War on Terror is necessary to prevent another massive terror attack.
+Their philosophy is that it is better to fight them over there than to have them attacking us here.

-Then there are the “doves” who criticize the War on Terror and promote their idea of tolerance and understanding between different religions and cultures.
+Then there are the doves who criticize the War on Terror and promote their idea of tolerance and understanding between different religions and cultures.
 The problem tends to be that this brand of tolerance has historically morphed into appeasement and compromise, opening the door for more attacks by the Jihadist.

-The Jihadists attacked America on 9/11 because we are the leader of the free world and we defend liberty around the globe.
+The Jihadists attacked America on 9/11 because we are the leader of the free world.
+And we defend liberty around the globe.
 They attacked America because we reject tyranny.
-And they attacked the United States because we support and defend Israel – our staunch ally and friend, and the only democracy in the Middle East.
+And they attacked the United States because we support and defend Israel—our staunch ally and friend, and the only democracy in the Middle East.

 It was NOT because of any American foreign policy other than this.

 Thanking the person for the opportunity to address this question, Gabriel responded: “There are 1.2 billion Muslims in the world today.
-Of course not all of them are radical – the majority of them are peaceful people.
+Of course, not all of them are radical—the majority of them are peaceful people.
 The radicals are estimated to be between 15 and 25 percent according to all intelligence services around the world. … But when you look at 15 to 25 percent of the Muslim population, you’re looking at 180 million to 300 million people dedicated to the destruction of Western Civilization.”

 Changing Minds?

-Finally, we see a growing trend in America of syncretism – the combining of different religious beliefs and the blending of various theological schools of thought for the purpose of tolerance and inclusivity.
+Finally, we see a growing trend in America of syncretism—the combining of different religious beliefs and the blending of various theological schools of thought for the purpose of tolerance and inclusivity.
 The problem with this viewpoint, of course, is that the major religions are vastly different.
 To try to make them the same is to create something that does not, in reality, actually exist.
 In other words, it is a naïve approach to solving the problems of this world.

 The words of President John F. Kennedy, spoken in the midst of an earlier global struggle, the Cold War, are just as true for us today: